ybegus/vcnc/documentation/developer/installing-and-building.rst

 Python
 ''''''

 Python is needed for the documentation generator *Sphinx* and for vCNC software written in Python.
 Ensure you are using the Python 3.5 bundled in *TOOLROOT*.

 .. code-block:: console

     % sudo pip install --upgrade pip
     % sudo pip install virtualenv
-    % virtualenv venv /opt/frqu/TOOLROOT/bin/python3
+    % virtualenv -p /opt/frqu/TOOLROOT/bin/python3 venv
     % source ./venv/bin/activate
-    % pip install sphinx sphinx-autobuild sphinx_rtd_theme
+    % (venv) pip install sphinx sphinx-autobuild sphinx_rtd_theme

 node.js
 '''''''

 The build system uses the nvm bundled with *TOOLROOT*.
 Place the following in your *.bashrc* file:

 .. code-block:: bash